I have a confession to make:

 Instead, embrace your personal power and work on generating your sense of self-worth without relying on someone else.

-If the nine signs of an emotionally unavailable man isn’t enough, I’ve put together some common archetypes to look out for.
+If the eight signs of an emotionally unavailable man aren’t enough, I’ve put together some common archetypes to look out for.

 1) Avoid Mr. Roboto

 Some guys may as well be robots.
 Seriously, it can be hard to tell the difference sometimes.
 These men have no idea how to convey their thoughts, let alone their emotions and in many cases, they can’t articulate them, or they just don’t want to.
 Conversations are painful and you always walk away feeling like you did all the work whenever you encounter a man like this.
 If your guy could win a robot look-alike content, it’s time to move on.